 What informed your decision to move from being a model to your focus as a mining entrepreneur?

 I have always been interested in mining.
 I grew up in Guinea where mining is the backbone of the economy.
 I learned about it at an early age, visiting semi-artisanal mines with my mother.
 In New York, I became familiar with the sellers and buyers of gold.
-Even in the fashion industry, I befriended jewelers who were getting gems from Africa.
+Even in the fashion industry, I befriended jewellers who were getting gems from Africa.
 I firmly believe that the sustainable exploitation of our natural resources is one of the key drivers to the economic development of Africa.
 What struck me is the lack of native involvement in mining.
 After the birth of my twins, in the early 2000’s I decided to get involved.
 I am an African.
 I know what our needs are.
 I had to get involved.

 Over the years, the mining industry has been perceived as a male-dominated industry.
 What are some of the challenges you have faced as Chairman/CEO of a mining group and how were you able to overcome them?

 It is not a perception.
 It is a reality.
 Mining is an all-boys club.
 Women do face discrimination.
 But recently, we are seeing a very positive trend and it is important to recognize it.
 Women are gathering into associations to inspire and empower women.
 Companies are moving forward to promote an inclusive environment.
 More and more women are being hired at executive levels.
 Mentalities are changing positively and it is important to notice it.
 As for me, the biggest challenges I faced were not because I am a woman.
 I launched Camara Diamond & Gold Trading Network (CDGTN) in 2008 at the height of the world financial crisis.
 In the meantime, Guinea was undergoing a coup.
 Raising funds was extremely challenging at the beginning.
-CDGTN is a subsidiary of Tigui Mining Group and owns mining assets totaling a surface of 356km2 in Guinea in the highly lucrative regions of Kerouané-Macenta (diamond) and Siguiri (gold).
+CDGTN is a subsidiary of Tigui Mining Group and owns mining assets totalling a surface of 356km2 in Guinea in the highly lucrative regions of Kerouané-Macenta (diamond) and Siguiri (gold).

 You are known to be an advocate for women’s presence and role in the mining industry.
 How far have you fared with that?
 Are there significant changes as regards opportunities for women since you started this campaign?